LeireAG/STAY/README.md

 - 01_calculate_crop_coords.py - Crops H&E images to the 6.5x6.5 mm or 11x11 mm area and adjusts spot coordinates.
 - 02_make_semla_object.R - The cropped images and adjusted spot coordinates are used to create a Semla object all_samples_cropped_img.rds.
 - 03_loading_reviewed_path_annotation copy.Rmd - Loads pathology annotations, generates spot annotation plots in Figure 1 C1-4, F1-4, violin plots in Figure 3 J, K and stats in Supplementary Data 1.
 - 04_QC_normalization_scaling.Rmd - Steps of quality control, scaling and normalization of the data.
+Used in fig 3
 - qupath_to_loupe.py - Produces spot based pathology annotation in .csv format to be used in the 03_loading_reviewed_path_annotation copy.Rmd script

  # figs/